Posted on

 There is a second monument:

-and the kids once we get to the top of the mountain.
+Here the kids get to sign a shirt of the riders.

 All the kids have these shirts “We Are the Future”.